 Continuing on along HWY 101, don’t miss the Salmon Cascades and the Ancient Grove trail on Sol Duc Hot Spring Rd.
 If you are traveling during the salmon spawn (varies with temperature changes but generally is September-November), the salmon cascading along the Sol Duc River are a must-see.
 You can find them halfway down the road to Sol Duc Hot Springs Resort.
 Just down from the Salmon Cascades viewpoint is also the Ancient Groves 0.6 mile self-guided nature trail loop through an old-growth forest which is a nice quickie for stretching your legs!

 Since we only had 6 days for our Olympic National Park itinerary, we continued on and ended up camping at Klahowya campground, which is technically outside of the National Park in the neighboring National Forest.
 It was right along Highway 101 and also along the Sol Duc River.
 This is a great campsite for putting yourself close to Forks for the next day of adventures!

 Day 3: Forks & La Push Beaches

 From Klahowya Campground, continue west on your Olympic National Park road trip on Highway 101 towards Forks.
 If you are a young female, or avid vampire fan, you might be wondering why you’ve heard of Forks, WA.
 Well, that is the town Stephanie Meyer used to base her Twilight series novels.
 While none of the movie was filmed on the Olympic Peninsula (Meyer never even visited!), if you do want to “Twilight geek out” head straight to the Forks Chamber of Commerce Visitor Center, which offers all the Twilight trivia and maps you need.
-It is important to note though that after Port Angeles, Forks is a 2nd largest city you will pass through on this trip so if you need a hot shower, warm bed, s’more supplies or just a nice cup of espresso, make it happen in Forks!
+It is important to note though that after Port Angeles, Forks is the 2nd largest city you will pass through on this trip so if you need a hot shower, warm bed, more supplies or just a nice cup of espresso, make it happen in Forks!